brightbox/docs.brightbox.com/content/reference/server-images.md

 ### Image size

-An Image is stored in the Image Library as a "sparse file".
+An Image is stored in the Image Library in a compressed format.
 Basically, this means any zeroes in the Image don't actually take up space in the Image Library.